 Snorkeling with Southern Africa’s famous Cape Fur Seals is one of the loveliest adventures in Cape Town!
 The nimble water pups twirl and race in the water, billowing bubbles behind them.
 They’re playful and energetic, and while sluggish on land, fantastically graceful in the water.

-You can come across seals while snorkeling on your own, but this post is specifically about the guided seal snorkeling experience in Hout Bay.
+You can come across seals while snorkeling or freediving on your own, but this post is specifically about the guided seal snorkeling experience in Hout Bay.
 Because not only are guided tours the best way to be sure to see the seals, it’s also usually the most responsible option, as your guides have a lot more knowledge and experience with these beautiful creatures and their natural habitat.

 This post includes our experience of the seal snorkeling, along with some information on these seals, the best time to go, and tips for responsible snorkeling.
 So that you can have the best experience possible – and so can the seals!